ChrisCarleton/BottomTime-Core/docs/Users.md

 	"distanceUnit": "String: The user's preferred unit for distance.
 (Valid values are 'm' and 'ft'.)", "weightUnit": "String: The user's preferred unit for weight.
 (Valid values are 'kg' and 'lbs'.)", "temperatureUnit": "String: The user's preferred unit for temperature.
 (Valid values are 'c' and 'f'.)", "pressureUnit": "String: The user's preferred unit for pressure.
-(Valid values are 'bar' and 'psi'.)"
+(Valid values are 'bar' and 'psi'.)", "uiComplexity": "String: How technical the user prefers the UI.
+(Valid values are 'basic', 'advanced', and 'technical'.)"
 }
 ```